1. Having relatively great weight: a heavy load.

 21. Slang. a.
 Of great significance or profundity. b.
 Very popular or important: a rock star who is really heavy.

-heavy, weighty, hefty, massive, ponderous, cumbersome.
+Synonyms: heavy, weighty, hefty, massive, ponderous, cumbersome.
 These adjectives mean having a relatively great weight.
 Heavy refers to what has great weight (a heavy boulder; a heavy load); figuratively it applies to what is burdensome or oppressive to the spirit (heavy responsibilities; heavy losses).
 Weighty literally denotes having considerable weight (a weighty package); figuratively it describes what is onerous, serious, or important (the weighty cares of a head of state; a weighty problem; a weighty decision).
 Hefty refers principally to physical heaviness or brawniness: a hefty dictionary; a tall, hefty wrestler.
 Massive describes what is bulky, heavy, solid, and strong: a massive head; massive marble columns; a massive gold chain.
 Ponderous refers to what has great mass and weight and usually implies unwieldiness: ponderous prehistoric beasts.
 Figuratively it describes what is complicated, involved, or lacking in grace: a book with a ponderous plot; a ponderous compliment.
 Something cumbersome is difficult to move, handle, or deal with because it is heavy, bulky, or clumsy: cumbersome luggage; a cumbersome writing style.